The Bankrate promise

 How do I buy life insurance?

-First, we recommend seeking life insurance quotes from insurance providers to find out about how much you’ll pay for your desired coverage.
-Note that life insurance premiums are generally based on your age and level of health, but should not vary greatly among providers for similar coverages and policy types.
+After researching different life insurance companies, you’ll likely want to request life insurance quotes from insurance providers to find out about how much you’ll pay for your desired coverage.
+Note that life insurance premiums are generally based on your age and level of health and do not typically vary greatly among providers for similar coverage and policy types.